Cynthia Ross Friedman, Ph.D.

-November 2013).
-Anther and pollen development in the lodgepole
+(accepted January 2014).
+Anther and pollen development

-pine dwarf mistletoe (Arceuthobium americanum)
+in the lodgepole pine dwarf mistletoe (Arceuthobium

-staminate flower.
+americanum) staminate flower.
 Botany.

-34. Wang H, Qureshi S, Qureshi B, Qiu J, Ross Friedman C Breuste J, Xiaoke W (Accepted November 2013).
+34. Wang H, Qureshi S, Qureshi B, Qiu J, Ross Friedman C Breuste J, Xiaoke W (accepted November 2013).
 A multivariate analysis integrating ecological, socioeconomic and physical characteristics to investigate urban forest cover and plant diversity in Beijing, China Urban Forestry & Urban Greening.

-suckler beef production in British Columbia.
-Canadian
+production in British Columbia.
+Canadian Journal of

 32. Wang, H-F, López-Pujol, J., Ross Friedman, C. Fraser, L.H., and Huang, G-H. (IN PRESS August 2013).
 What will the dam do?
 Assessment of plant communities and diversity status in the Poyang Lake wetland—Yangtze River Basin, China.
 Collectanea Botanica.